choke06/Verity/README.md

 # Approach

 Sources and claims form a bipartite graph.
 Each edge represents a source asserting a claim.
-Verity treats information as a network rather than a collection of independent observations.
+Verity treats information as an interconnected network rather than a collection of independent observations.
 <p align="center">
   <img src="images/credibility_animation.gif" width="520">
 </p>